shabanshala/impact.com/README.md

-Simple command-line application to print out a company name, in this case impact.com!
+Personalized java CLI.
+Prints out company name using library https://picocli.info/

 Steps on how to build and run: